UPPMAX/programming_formalisms/docs/social_coding/social_coding.md

 ### What contributes to reusability?"

-What contributes to you being able to reuse stuff that others make, and others (or you) being able to reuse your stuff?
-When you find a repository with code you would like to reuse, you may look at the following things to determine its
+??? question "3: When you find a repository with code/library you would like to reuse, what are the things you look at to decide whether you use it?"
-reusability:

-!!! note

-    This can be now reconnected to question 3 (above).

     - Date of last code change
       > ... is the project abandoned?
     - Release history
       > ... how about stability and backwards-compatibility?
     - Versioning
       > ... will it be painful to upgrade?
     - Number of open pull requests and issues
       > ... are they followed-up?
     - Installation instructions
       > ... will it be difficult to get it running?
     - Example
       > ... will it be difficult to get started?
     - License
       > ... am I allowed to use it?
     - Contribution guide
       > ... how to contribute and decision process?
     - Code of conduct
       > ... how to make clear which behaviors are unacceptable and discouraged?
 How violations of Code of conduct will be handled?
     - Trust and community
       > ... somebody you trust recommended it?

 ... most of which you have or will learn during this [CodeRefinery](https://coderefinery.org) workshop!